 \subsection{Molecular fingerprints}

-Molecular fingerprints are feature extraction algorithms for molecules.
-The vast majority of them are based on extracting small subgraphs and detecting their presence or counting occurrences (binary and count variants, respectively).
-This turns the problem of molecular graph classification into tabular classification, typically combined with tree-based ensemble classifiers such as Random Forest or LightGBM \cite{LightGBM}.
+Molecular fingerprints are feature extraction algorithms for molecules, based on extracting small subgraphs and detecting their presence (binary variant) or counting occurrences (count variant).
+This turns the problem of molecular graph classification into tabular classification, typically combined with tree-based ensembles such as Random Forest or LightGBM \cite{LightGBM}.
 See Figure \ref{workflow_fig} for visualization of the proposed pipeline.

 We focus on hashed fingerprints \cite{molecular_descriptors}, exemplified by ECFP \cite{ECFP} or Topological Torsion \cite{topological_torsion}.
-They are more flexible than structural fingerprints like MACCS or PubChem, which use predefined subgraphs like functional groups or rings of given size, and are not designed for peptides.
+They are more flexible than structural fingerprints like MACCS or PubChem, which use predefined subgraphs like functional groups, and are not designed for peptides.
 Hashed fingerprints use a more flexible approach, defining a general ``shape'' of extracted subgraphs, for example, circular atom neighborhoods in ECFP \cite{ECFP}, paths of given length in Topological Torsion (TT) \cite{topological_torsion}, or all small subgraphs in RDKit fingerprint \cite{rdkit_fp}.
-Extracting subgraph features in this manner offers greater flexibility, as it does not, for instance, rely on specific atom types.
-Subgraphs are defined by their structure, including the specific atoms and bonds they contain (e.g. characterized by atomic numbers and bond types), which are then converted into a unique integer identifier.
-To obtain a constant-length representation, they are hashed into the output vector, using the modulo function in the simplest case.
-The binary variant only indicates whether a given substructure appears in a molecule at all, while the count-based variant tallies the occurrences, incorporating more information about the compound structure and size.
+Extracting subgraph features in this manner avoids predefining features explicitly, offering greater flexibility.
+Subgraphs are defined by their structure, including the specific atoms and bonds they contain (e.g. characterized by atomic numbers and bond types), which are then converted into unique integer identifiers.
+To obtain a constant-length representation, they are hashed into the output vector, typically using the modulo function.
+The binary variant only indicates whether a given substructure appears in a molecule at all, while the count-based variant tallies the occurrences, incorporating more information about the compound composition and size.